Skip to main content

 Common Gotcha: Scaffolding Inside Another pnpm Workspace

 If you create my-app inside another repository that already has a pnpm-workspace.yaml, pnpm install may attach to the parent workspace instead of the generated app.
-If that happens, run:
+Run these one line at a time from the parent directory (adjust my-app if needed):

 pnpm --dir my-app --ignore-workspace install